udacity/AIND-Isolation/README.md

 You may write or modify code within each file (but you must maintain compatibility with the function signatures provided).
 You may add other classes, functions, etc., as needed, but it is not required.

+The Project Assistant sandbox for this project places some restrictions on the modules available and blocks calls to some of the standard library functions.
+In general, standard library functions that introspect code running in the sandbox are blocked, and the PA only allows the following modules `random`, `numpy`, `scipy`, `sklearn`, `itertools`, `math`, `heapq`, `collections`, `array`, `copy`, and `operator`.
+(Modules within these packages are also allowed, e.g., `numpy.random`.)

 ### Quickstart Guide